RedHatInsights/quickstarts/docs/quickstarts/README.md

 * Each step should have a “Check your work” section.
 * Choosing an icon for the quick start card:
   * If your quick start is specific to a product or service, use the relevant icon from the [Red Hat Brand product icons page](https://www.redhat.com/en/about/brand/standards/icons/product-icons).
-  * If your quick start does not relate to a specific product or service, use the default Patternfly rocket ship icon.
-See the [Patternfly quick starts documentation](https://www.patternfly.org/v4/extensions/quick-starts/design-guidelines/) for more details.
+  * If your quick start does not relate to a specific product or service, use the default PatternFly rocket ship icon.
+See the [PatternFly quick starts documentation](https://www.patternfly.org/extensions/quick-starts/design-guidelines/) for more details.
   * You can find the markdown to point to an image in comments in the [quick starts template](https://github.com/patternfly/patternfly-quickstarts/blob/main/packages/dev/src/quickstarts-data/yaml/template.yaml).

 For more best practices and tips, see:

-* [Creating quick start tutorials](https://docs.openshift.com/container-platform/4.11/web_console/creating-quick-start-tutorials.html) in the OpenShift documentation
+* [Creating quick start tutorials](https://docs.openshift.com/container-platform/4.14/web_console/creating-quick-start-tutorials.html) in the OpenShift documentation
-* [Design guidelines for quick starts](https://www.patternfly.org/v4/extensions/quick-starts/design-guidelines/) in the Patternfly documentation
+* [Design guidelines for quick starts](https://www.patternfly.org/extensions/quick-starts/design-guidelines/) in the PatternFly documentation

 ## Assigning your quick start to a console location using the `bundle` tag